• About Us

 How To Make Italian Wedding Soup

-Once you’ve got your homemade chicken broth ready to go, the rest of putting this soup together is fairly straightforward and simple.
+Once you’ve got your homemade chicken broth ready to go, the rest of putting this soup together is fairly simple.

 And the smell, while it’s simmering on the stove, is just amazing.